rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     List of the following: ``optional``, ``default``, ``mandatory`` or ``conditional``.

-    Tells DNF5 which type of packages in groups will be installed when 'group install' is called.
+    Tells DNF5 which type of packages in groups will be installed when 'group install <group-spec>' or 'install @<group-spec>' is called.

     Default: ``default, mandatory, conditional``.